magdarocha/magdarocha/README.md

 👀 I’m interested in __Quality Assurance__, and I look for new opportunities in that area :bulb:

 :date: I’m currently learning about GIT, Phyton, QA, PO, and a Quality assurance Academy in RUMOS.
-I'm sutying to the ISTQB Foundation Level.
+I'm studying to the ISTQB Foundation Level.

 📫 You can reach me to my email magda.rocha92@gmail or in Linkedin